vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_tweet_list_dynamic_data.html.md

 ** Hint: Store `tweets` passed to `public TweetAdapter(..)` in a TweetAdapter member variable **

-You will be needing tweets array in getView(..) but it is passed in the constructor function.
+You will be needing tweets array in getView(..) but it is passed in the constructor method.
 See how **inflater** variable is initialized in the constructor & used in getView(..) & derive inspiration from it.